paulasl92/HAUFE/Readme.md

 ## Install

-There are 2 folders and 1 file: api folder: the backend app (will run on port 9000)
+There are 2 folders and 2 files:

+-api folder: the backend app (will run on port 9000)
-client: the frontend app (will run on port 3000) docker-compose.yml: docker config
+-client: the frontend app (will run on port 3000) -docker-compose.yml: docker config -test.postman_collection.json: you can import the colection in postman to test the backend api

 Install and run the app using docker:
-1- Change the API_DATABASE_HOST variable in /app/.env to use mongo:
+- 1- Change the API_DATABASE_HOST variable in /app/.env to use mongo:
-	API_DATABASE_HOST = "mongodb://mongo/my_database";
+- API_DATABASE_HOST = "mongodb://mongo/my_database";
-2- Run:
+- 2- Run:
 ```
 sudo docker-compose up --build
 ```